zsl2018/StyleAnime/README.md

 # Acknowledgments
 This code borrows heavily from [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel)

+# To Do List
+- [x] Release the Anime2Portrait code

 # Citation
 If you use this code for your research, please cite our paper [Parsing-Conditioned Anime Translation: A New Dataset and Method](https://dl.acm.org/doi/pdf/10.1145/3585002) :
 ```